rhysd/vim.wasm/wasm/README.md

 **NOTE:** This project uses [`SharedArrayBuffer`][shared-array-buffer] and [`Atomics` API][atomics-api].
 Only Chrome or Chromium-based browsers enable them by default.
 For Firefox and Safari, feature flag must be enabled manually for now to enable them.
 Please also read notices in README.md at [the project page][project].

+### Related Projects

+Following projects are related to this npm package and may be more suitable for your use case.

+- [react-vim-wasm](https://github.com/rhysd/react-vim-wasm): [React](https://reactjs.org/) component for [vim.wasm][project].
+  Vim editor can be embeded in your React web application.

 ## Logging